minimapletinytools/haskell-ffi-cabal-foreign-library-examples/README.md

 `make run`

-I have only tested this on Mac.
+It was tested on Mac and Linux (Ubuntu 19.04 with cabal 2.4 and ghc 8.6.5).
 You may need to fadangle it a little on Linux/Win such that it can locate the library.

 ## Walkthrough